cognisant/Docs.DevelopmentProcess/README.md

 [TeamCity](https://www.jetbrains.com/teamcity/) is a Java-based build management and continuous integration server from JetBrains.

-Each Cognisant project has a corresponding configuration in TeamCity created at the outset.
+Each Corsham Science project has a corresponding configuration in TeamCity created at the outset.
 When code is committed to the Git repository, it is automatically built and tested by the TeamCity server.
 The resulting packages are published to a NuGet feed, to be consumed by [Octopus Deploy](#octopus-deploy).

 The build status is automatically pushed back as a status check on the Github pull request.
 This prevents any change from being merged if it does not build and pass all automated tests.